Metaswitch/clearwater-readthedocs/Backups.md

     /*!40111 SET SQL_NOTES=@OLD_SQL_NOTES */
     --------------

-Homestead or homer will produce output of the following form.
+Homestead, homer or mememnto will produce output of the following form.

     Will attempt to backup from backup 1372336442947 Will attempt to backup from directory /home/ubuntu/bkp_test/